ansible-collections/amazon.aws/docs/community.aws.ec2_instance.rst

     # Note: These examples do not set authentication details, see the AWS Guide for details.

-    # Terminate every running instance in a region.
-Use with EXTREME caution.
+    - name: Terminate every running instance in a region.
+Use with EXTREME caution. community.aws.ec2_instance:
-    - ec2_instance:
         state: absent
         filters:
           instance-state-name: running

-    # restart a particular instance by its ID
+    - name: restart a particular instance by its ID community.aws.ec2_instance:
-    - ec2_instance:
         state: restarted
         instance_ids:
           - i-12345678

-    # start an instance with a public IP address
+    - name: start an instance with a public IP address community.aws.ec2_instance:
-    - ec2_instance:
         name: "public-compute-instance"
         key_name: "prod-ssh-key"
         vpc_subnet_id: subnet-5ca1ab1e